RustamIrzaev/source-code-scanner/README.md

 Real example:
 `cargo run -- -f /home/user/projects/my_project -e rs -i target,.git`

+> Note.
+If you run the application not with `cargo run`, you should remove `--` from the argument.

 ## Parameters
 - `-f` or `--folder`: the path to the project folder
 - `-e` or `--extension`: the file extension of the files to be scanned